Regulations for The Bachelor of Horticultural and Plant Systems - BHort&PlantSys

 Academic requirements

-6. Candidates must complete to the satisfaction of the Academic Board two 13-week periods of practical work experience and a total of not less than 26 weeks of approved practical work experience in accordance with the following courses:
+7. Candidates pursuing each major must complete to the satisfaction of the Academic Board two 13-week periods of practical work experience and a total of not less than 26 weeks of approved practical work experience in accordance with the following courses:

 119.150 Practicum I (0 credits)